 Typically made using lamb or chicken slow-cooked on a rotating spit over hot coals and served on flatbreads, shawarma is one of the world's most popular street foods.
 Similar to both Greek gyro and Turkish doner, its exact origins are unclear, but it is believed to have come from Levantine cuisine, with the word shawarma thought to be from the Turkish word "çevirme", which describes the turning process of cooking the meat.
-But while gyro and doner kebabs also use the same cooking method, what sets shawarma apart is the mix of spices used in the rub, (typically a blend of turmeric, cardamom, cinnamon and cloves) as well as the myriad toppings and sauces added to the meat, from pickled vegetables and fruit, to flavourful sauces, which along with the succulence and complex flavour of the meat, explain the dish's widespread popularity and versatility.
+But while gyro and doner kebabs also use the same cooking method, what sets shawarma apart is the mix of spices used in the rub, (typically a blend of turmeric, cardamom, cinnamon and cloves).
+The myriad toppings and sauces added to the meat, from pickled vegetables and fruit, to flavourful sauces, also explain the dish's widespread popularity and versatility.

 Our shawarma rub is considered our 'master rub' at Berber & Q because of it’s versatility.
 We tend to find it goes well with just about any cut of meat that’s good for smoking and we always make a large batch of it because it keeps well in an airtight container and will invariably get used up pretty quickly.
 We rub it on all cuts of chicken, large joints of lamb, but also on short-rib and brisket and even pork butts and shoulders.
 It’s a complex rub, with a long list of different spices and aromatics, but the combination at its core of cinnamon, cumin, turmeric & coriander is one that we find particularly captivating and relevant to the regional food that we’re inspired by.
 When putting together a rub, the key ingredients are the spices, salt, and brown sugar which helps to caramelise the meat.